 - Learn who the hiring managers are at your target organizations or choice and professionally find a way to get in front of them.
 Informational meetings and coffee meetings go a long way to find work in the nonprofit sector.

 - Network!
 Utilize your personal network efficiently and don’t be afraid to ask for help.
 Your network is likely filled with wonderful connections.
-Think about your connections not only about who you know, but whom your connections may also be connect to!
+Think about your connections not only about who you know, but whom your connections may also be connected to!

 - Get connected with recruiters who are experts in searches that fit your abilities and try to take them to lunch, offer them a coffee, and or to pick their brain!
 Also, ask them if they know of any talented job coaches for the industry!
 Many times they can help to shape your resume and background into a hirable form for nonprofits!